 Participants were involved in classes for 12 weeks, following a sequence that included downward dog.

 Results showed that the sessions decreased pain and reliance on medication.

 Watch Dr. Tatonté Venable demonstrate how to safely perform downward dog:

 2. Upward Facing Dog (Urdhva Mukha Svanasana)

-The upward facing dog can also be highly effective for back pain.
-Expert yogis recommend the pose as it helps to build strength in your spine.
+The upward facing dog can also be highly effective for a sore back.
+Expert yogis recommend the motion as it acts as a spinal decompression exercise.

-They believe that by stretching your abdominal muscles it aids you in developing a strong torso, which can lead to relief from back pain as well as associated problems like sciatica.
+They believe that by stretching your abdominal muscles it aids you in developing a strong torso, which can lead to relief from back discomfort as well as associated problems like sciatica.

 When performed regularly it’s thought that upward facing dog can improve your overall, long term spine health.

-Camel pose is challenging for yoga beginners however when mastered it can be effective for back pain.
-This asana, which opens up the front of your body, is also thought to help better your digestive system.
+It opens up the front of your body, which is also thought to benefit your digestive system.

-Yoga guru and Iyengar yoga founder, Bellur Krishnamachar Sundararaja Iyengar better known as B. K. S. Iyengar, wrote about camel pose in his book, Light on Yoga.
+Read this inspiring yoga quote from Iyengar founder, B. K. S. Iyengar, who wrote about ustrasana in his book, Light on Yoga: